-A Fact Sheet in English and Spanish will be prepared to provide information about the Site and the proposed RA, including information concerning history, levels of contaminants found, possible health effects from contaminant exposures, proposed RA activities, precautions to minimize worker exposure, controls to reduce dust, truck route for offsite disposal of excavated materials, public participation activities, and contact information.
-This Fact Sheet will be circulated to community members (residences and businesses) within 1/4 mile of the school.
+A Fact Sheet in English and Spanish was prepared to provide information about the Site and the proposed RA, including information concerning history, levels of contaminants found, possible health effects from contaminant exposures, proposed RA activities, precautions to minimize worker exposure, controls to reduce dust, truck route for offsite disposal of excavated materials, public participation activities, and contact information.
+This Fact Sheet was circulated to community members (residences and businesses) within 1⁄4 mile of the school on May 20, 2019.